CamaraLab/ImmunoPheno/docs/galaxy_panel.rst

 .. image:: images/panel_1a.png

 The tool retrieves the optimal set of three antibodies, the corresponding gating strategies, and the decision tree associated with each gate.
-The "importance" column quantifies how informative each antiobdy is.
+The "importance" column quantifies how informative each antibody is.
 For each surface marker, ImmunoPheno may return multiple antibody IDs, since it does not distinguish between antibodies from different vendors corresponding to the same antibody clone.

 .. image:: images/panel_1b.png